Chauamtran/data_lake/README.md

 ![](Data_Lake_Architecture.jpg?raw=true)

-This project aims to help a person to build a big data project with many popular tools.
+This project aims to build a big data project with many popular tools.
 Since this is built by *docker*, you can easily deploy it on many different infrastructures.
 The project also supports to deploy services with a cluster model.
 There is a plan to integrate kubernetes into the project as well.